 At the 2004 Summer Olympics in Athens Isinbayeva won a gold medal with a new world record (4.91 m).
 Eighth world record of the season (4.92 m) was set at the Memorial Van Damme in Brussels.
 London Grand Prix saw her new record (5.0 m) on July 22, 2005.
 Three years later, in July 2008, the athlete set a world record (5.04 m) at the Super Grand Prix in Monaco.

 Twenty-fourth record (5.05 m) in her career was set at the 2008 Summer Olympic Games in Beijing.

 Laureus World Sports Academy recognized Yelena as the best sportswoman of the planet in 2007 and 2009.

+From 2006 to 2009 Yelena had a love affair with Artem Khmelenko.
 Then she was together with 34 -year-old businessman Dmitry Machacha.

 Champion Isinbayeva gave birth to her daughter Eva on June 28, 2014.
 Javelin thrower Nikita Petinov (born in 1990) is a father of the baby.
 Their wedding took place on December 12, 2014.
 Being pregnant Isinbayeva worked as a mayor of the Olympic Village at the Olympics in Sochi.

 Her son Dobrynya was born on February 14, 2018.